Team Skull: Reception

-Team Skull has been generally well received, being popular with Pokémon fans.
-Kotaku writer Gita Jackson explained that their popularity was so high because the team was made up by "useless losers", Gita stating they wanted to "make them hot cocoa and tuck them into their beds, or ruffle their hair and give them an allowance".
-They noted that Guzma was a particularly popular member of the team.
-Following the release of Sun and Moon, cosplay depicting Team Skull became popular, particularly at MAGfest 2017, often staying in character and chanting "Team Skull" at people.
-On the website Tumblr, Team Skull became very popular with its users, being made the subject of "tons" of user-generated music videos made by the program MikuMikuDance to depict members of Team Skull dancing and singing to various songs, including the song that popularized the trend, "You Reposted in the Wrong Neighborhood".
+Team Skull has been generally well received, particularly with Pokémon fans.
+Kotaku writer Gita Jackson explained that their popularity was so high because the team was made up by "useless losers", Jackson stating they felt a parental urge towards its members.
+They identified Guzma as a particularly popular member of the team.
+Following the release of Sun and Moon, cosplay depicting Team Skull became popular, particularly at MAGfest 2017, where cosplayers would often stay in character and chant "Team Skull" at people.
+On the social media website Tumblr, Team Skull became very popular with its users, being the subject of many user-generated music videos using the program MikuMikuDance, to depict members of Team Skull dancing and singing to various songs, including the song that popularized the trend, "You Reposted in the Wrong Neighborhood".

 Inside Games writer Sawasdee Otsuka stated that Team Skull represented a new trend in antagonistic teams in the Pokémon series.
-He explained that, where such teams previously committed their crimes with "ambition and purpose", Team Skull's members lacked that, describing them as people who had become estranged from the region's culture.
-Destructoid writer Chris Carter remarked how much he enjoyed Team Skull, exclaiming his appreciation for how "laughably bad" they can be.
-He stated that, while previous antagonistic groups in the series were "legitimately insidious", he liked how they were instead portrayed as black sheeps.
+He argued that, where such teams previously committed their crimes with "ambition and purpose", Team Skull's members lacked that, describing them as people who had become estranged from the region's culture.
+Destructoid writer Chris Carter remarked how much he enjoyed Team Skull, exclaiming his appreciation for how "laughably bad" they could be.
+He stated that, while previous antagonistic groups in the series were "legitimately insidious", he liked how they were instead portrayed as black sheep.
 Anime News Network writer Callum May commented that they were primarily viewed as nuisances in the games by Alola's residents, stating that while they find Team Rocket "pathetic", they couldn't help themselves in loving the team and finding them cute.
 They stated that they could be better off with better support, appreciating seeing Guzma reformed in games after Sun and Moon.
 Fanbyte writer Cian Maher likened them to Team Yell from Pokémon Sword and Shield, describing Skull as a less malevolent force than the Aether Foundation.
-He commented on how they were a "classic iteration of rebellious youth", stating that the Team Skull members seem inspired by '70s punk rock.
+He found them to be a "classic iteration of rebellious youth", stating that the Team Skull members seem inspired by 1970s punk rock.